 10. What is the price and where to do the PCR test?

-The price of the PCR test for individuals is 150 euros per person.
-The price for the rapid antigen test is 60 euros per person, quick antibody test is 199 euros per person and combined with the ELISA price, 215 euros.
+The price of the PCR test for individuals is 130 euros per person.
+The price for the rapid antigen test is 60 euros per person, quick antibody test is 40 euros per person and the price for the ELISA test, 60 euros.